 Following his service in the United States Marine Corps, Supervisor Gentile returned to Central New York and began serving Hamilton as a patrol officer in 1999.
 Wayne was appointed as an administrator in 2001 with the title of Evening Supervisor and was then appointed to the title of Assistant Director in 2002.
 He served in that capacity until assuming his current position in August of 2007.
 He is a graduate of the New York State Phase I Basic Course for Police Officers held at Cazenovia College.
 Supervisor Gentile is responsible for evening shift operations in the Campus Safety Department as well as Clery Act compliance and serves as our liaison to the Office of Residential Life.
-He earned an Associate Degree in Criminal Justice from Mohawk Valley Community College and has also completed specialized training in crime scene investigation, women's self-defense instruction, and is one of our training instructors.
+He earned an Associate Degree in Criminal Justice from Mohawk Valley Community College and a Bachelor of Science in Public Affairs from Empire State University.
+Wayne has also completed specialized training in crime scene investigation, women's self-defense instruction, and is one of our training instructors.
 Wayne is a member of the Northeast Colleges and Universities Security Association.